Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-These days, miniature horse ESAs are allowed to travel on public transport in many places in the USA.
-Most airlines are now accepting these ESAs in the cabin with their owners, as long as the horses are clean and well-behaved and the owner has notified the airline prior to travel.
+Miniature horse ESAs are now allowed to travel on public transport in many places in the U.S.A.
+Many airlines are even accepting these ESAs in the cabin with their owners, as long as the horses are clean and well-behaved and the owner has notified the airline prior to travel.

 Don’t be surprised when you see someone with a miniature horse out in public.
-The chances are that the cute little horse is providing its owner with non-judgemental, unconditional love and support.
+The chances are that the cute little animal is providing their owner with non-judgmental, unconditional love and support.

 Featured Image Credit: Mark Edwards, Pixabay